WontonNice/frontend/public/exams/readingpassages/OfficialSHSATReadings/Serpent-Mound.md

 ### Serpent Mound
 Ohio, 1846

-.Brush Creek stood low when the museum men came
-.with their measuring tapes and sketchbooks.
+Brush Creek stood low when the museum men came with their measuring tapes and sketchbooks.
-.
     It was winter.
 Fringed with ice,
-.    the creek doubled back on itself
-.as if it had forgotten something.
+    the creek doubled back on itself as if it had forgotten something.
-.
-Pa was in Cincinnati, or else on his way home,
-.        so Ma told me to lead the men
-.        into the marshy low grounds.
-It being winter, .            there was little underbrush to speak of— .            in the summer there would have been
-.    briars, poison ivy, biting flies.
-I listened
-.for the swish of a beaver’s heavy tail,
-.    the chitter of a chickadee, or the cry of a hawk, .    but the winter silence of the creek pressed
-.    down on all of us like a weight.
+    Pa was in Cincinnati, or else on his way home, so Ma told me to lead the men into the marshy low grounds.
+It being winter, there was little underbrush to speak of— in the summer there would have been briars, poison ivy, biting flies.
+I listened for the swish of a beaver’s heavy tail, the chitter of a chickadee, or the cry of a hawk, but the winter silence of the creek pressed down on all of us like a weight.
-.The humps in the ground were all but
-.invisible until you were right up on them.
-The figure .was even less obvious: the sinuous body,
+The humps in the ground were all but invisible until you were right up on them.
+The figure was even less obvious: the sinuous body,
-.    the tail coiled three times around,
+    the tail coiled three times around,
-.    and at the other end, the mouth wide open.
+    and at the other end, the mouth wide open.
-.
-In the summer the creek bottom was crowded
-.        with so much life that you could trip over
-.            the ridges of earth before you saw
-.            anything at all.
-In winter you could climb .            a tree and get some idea of the whole thing:
-.        the serpent’s body undulating, slithering .silently across the ancient
+        In the summer the creek bottom was crowded with so much life that you could trip over the ridges of earth before you saw anything at all.
+In winter you could climb a tree and get some idea of the whole thing: the serpent’s body undulating, slithering silently across the ancient
-.    earth.
-At the mouth end, there was an oval mound .    as if the snake were about to swallow an egg—
-.as snakes sometimes did in our rickety
-.henhouse—my Pa always said, or
-.as if swallowing the sun, one of the museum
-.    men suggested, taking notes with his quill pen,
-.    an old-style inkhorn slung at his side.
+    earth.
+At the mouth end, there was an oval mound as if the snake were about to swallow an egg— as snakes sometimes did in our rickety henhouse—my Pa always said, or as if swallowing the sun, one of the museum men suggested, taking notes with his quill pen, an old-style inkhorn slung at his side.
-.
     I liked that: swallowing the sun,
-.        just the sort of thing a snake might do,
-.        might want to do.
-When, later, I told my sister Ruth, .            she disagreed.
-It is singing to the sun, .            she insisted.
-That is why its mouth
-.        is wide open.
+        just the sort of thing a snake might do, might want to do.
+When, later, I told my sister Ruth, she disagreed.
+It is singing to the sun, she insisted.
+That is why its mouth is wide open.
 She said, “Sometimes I think
-.I hear it on summer nights.
+I hear it on summer nights.
 Not swallowing, singing.”